HA6Bots/FESBSC-Development-GitHub/CONTRIBUTING.md

 1. Change how to bot receives the information from the HTML website to the python code.
 I do not like having to type 'done', this was a temporary solution to the problem

-3. REMOVE ALL TIME.SLEEP(fixed constant) METHODS.
+2. REMOVE ALL TIME.SLEEP(fixed constant) METHODS.
 This is temporary to deal with the fact that selenium does not always wait for elements to load before interacting with them.
 Need to create a new way of checking if the element has loaded.
 'Implicit wait' is what we need as quoted from CakeFleet.

+3. Since selenium runs chrome driver as a 'automated browser for testing purposes' I'm not surprised that Supreme can detect selenium.
+I am currently looking into different libraries that could be used.
+Alternatively I may develop my own library that utilises screen imaging technology to read the website off chrome/ie/Firefox or any other browser without the browser ever knowing.
+This will eliminate the need for selenium entitely, allowing for greater flexiblity of our project.